Content: The Basics

 A second form of provocative content is content that encourages deep thought.
 Written articles that push envelopes, and challenge status quos, can stir the creative juices of a reader.
 The same logic applies in all mediums.
 Application of this logic should lead to end results, for the content provider.

 Creating Eureka moments can yield fantastic results.
-A content writer should use their observational skill to bring the audience to a new realisation, wherever possible.
+A content marketing expert should use their observational skill to bring the audience to a new realisation, wherever possible.
 One simple way to do this is to identify a problem that needs fixing and to suggest a viable solution.
 A second example of visionary writing would involve discussing a tired topic, from a unique perspective.
 Differentiation can often outstrip rehashing in the, all-too-often, homogenous world of content.

 To trigger an audience response, relating to your brand or product, one should associate the content with your product.
 However, it is possible to relate content to a product, without blatantly shilling.
 A skilled, modern content creator will often provide their target audience with a source of relevant entertainment, rather than going for a hard sell.